knnguyen2410/fit-finder-backend/README.md

 ---

 # Description
 Fit Finder aims to improve users' health by enhancing their fitness journey.
-Fit Finder serves to meet the needs of two user groups - gym goers and gym owners.
+This application serves to meet the needs of two user groups - gym goers and gym owners.
 Both groups can use Fit Finder to connect, find specific facilities and services, and grow their community.

-The Fit Finder API is a Spring Boot application that allows users to access and manage gym data.
 * Users can view gyms, as well as the equipment and amenities the gyms offer.
 * Gym owners can register for an account, allowing them to list their gyms and gym offerings.

+As a full-stack Java application, Fit Finder comprises an Angular frontend and Spring Boot API backend.
+The Fit Finder API allows users to access and manage account and gym data.
-To see this application in action, check out the [Fit Finder Angular frontend application](https://github.com/knnguyen2410/fit-finder-frontend) which it communicates with.
+To see the frontend in action, check out the [Fit Finder Angular frontend](https://github.com/knnguyen2410/fit-finder-frontend) with which it communicates.

 ---